linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 25.08.2023 (announcement)
+- 📢 Hey there! 👋 We're on the lookout for fresh partners to join our team.
+If you're interested, feel free to reach out! 🤝 Let's take things to the next level together. 💼 #partnerships #opportunity

+### 25.08.2023 (announcement)
 - 🔍📢 Exciting news, folks!
 We're thrilled to share that we're currently developing our very own independent advertising solution! 📈🎉 Stay tuned for more updates on this game-changer! 🚀💼  #AdvertisingRevolution #GameChanger #ComingSoon

 ### 25.08.2023 (announcement VeloMind)